WISIONS of Sustainability

 News from WISIONS posted on August 2nd, 2017

-One of our recent SEPS projects under the framework of the Colombian Biomass Network – RedBioCOL – aims to take advantage of the organic waste generated by coffee cultivation and common practices of diversified production processes.
-A suite of three technologies will be implemented to establish energy sovereignty of the farmer organisations: gasification-fuelled cookstoves, tubular plug-flow biodigesters and gasification-fuelled coffee dryers.
+One of our recent SEPS projects under the framework of the Colombian Biomass Network – RedBioCOL – aims to take advantage of the organic waste generated by coffee cultivation and common practices in diversified production processes.
+Three technologies will be implemented to establish the energy sovereignty of the farmer organisations: gasification-fuelled cookstoves, tubular plug-flow biodigesters and gasification-fuelled coffee dryers.

 Recent project activities include:

-- Six community socialisation activities at the different project demonstration sites
+- Six community networking activities at the different project demonstration sites

 - Surveys on coffee processing and potential biomass use